ICICI Pru MF launches ETF on Nifty Alpha Low Volatility index

 The New Fund Offer will be open for învestment between August 3 and 10.
 The units of this ETF will be listed on NSE and BSE.

-The new ETF of ICICI MF intends to counter the cyclical theory of single factor index structure strategy.
-The index provides exposure to a portfolio of stocks from various sectors, based on top combination of alpha and low volatility.
+The new ETF of ICICI MF intends to counter the cyclical theory of single factor index structure strategy. .

 Nimesh Shah, MD & CEO, ICICI Prudential AMC said the new ETF is based on a multifactor smart beta strategy that addresses high sector concentration of single factor based index strategies through diversification of factor-risk exposures and exhibiting lower performance swings.